mail: Gordon@BigAppleJazz.com Phone/Text: (917) 863-7854 HOMEPAGE

 Live Jazz (Private Setting): $30 per person or $600 minimum

 This is an exciting opportunity to have your group be the exclusive guests in a neighborhood Harlem apartment, brownstone speakeasy, or members’ only club.
 You call the tune: This can be experienced only through Big Apple Jazz and it is available any day or night at any hour.
 This includes 1-hour of live music and a half hour of Q and A with the musicians and hosts.
-Meals and drinks can be arranged at your request starting at $15 per person.
-For two sets of music the price is $40 per person.
+Meals and drinks can be arranged at your request starting at $20 per person.
+(For two sets of music the price is $40 per person).

 Live Jazz (Public): Club rate (rates vary) + 10% service fee.

 New York has living legends and unsung masters of jazz performing nightly on and off the beaten path in clubs of all sizes and styles.
 We will help you choose the venue and performance appropriate for your group’s size, budget and musical preference from among the 300 jazz venues in the city.
-(Club prices range from $3 to over $50 per ticket – enough variety to suit any budget).
-Clubs include Birdland, Village Vanguard, Blue Note, Dizzy’s, Lenox Lounge, Smalls, St. Nick’s Pub, Showmans and many, many more.
+(Club prices range from a "two drink minimum" to over $50 per ticket – enough variety to suit any budget).
+Clubs include: Birdland, Village Vanguard, Blue Note, Dizzy’s, Minton's, Smalls, Showman's and many, many more.
 Meals are available at an additional fee – please ask.
-Meet and greets with the performers may be arranged at no cost – please ask.
+Meet and greets with the performers may be arranged at variable cost – please ask.

 Guide service: Minimum fee: $400